stormbeta/bashrc/README.md

 Personal bash/cli config.
 These dotfiles are set up to be linked in with Homesick.

+**NOTE:** If you fork this, make sure to change the git username/email configuration!
+Everything else should be user-neutral

 ## Highlights:

 * Sets many useful bash options such as globstar matching, spellcheck, and faster completion